three-types/three-ts-types/CONTRIBUTING.md

 Consider [adding a test](README.md#testing) along with your changes to make sure they are correct and to avoid regressions.
 Regardless of whether you've added a test, make sure to run the tests before you create a PR.
 You can do so by running `pnpm run test`.

-## Creating a PR

-We have two core branches that mirror the `three` repo.
-If your PR is for the current release of `three` it should be based off `master` and aimed at merging back into `master`.
-If your PR is for the next release of `three` then it should be based off `dev` and therefore aimed at merging back into `dev`.

 ## Help needed

 Please check out the [the open issues](https://github.com/three-types/three-ts-types/issues).